google/dart-neats/typed_sql/doc/03_writing_queries.md

   AND title IS NOT NULL
 ```

-Ofcourse, you should take care when writing queries, but it's probably more
+Of course, you should take care when writing queries, but it's probably more
 important to worry about subqueries, complex expressions and inefficient joins
 rather than depth of the nesting structure.